Reading time: 10 minutes

 Another popular doji variation is the dragonfly doji, a candlestick pattern established by an open/close positioned at, or near, the high of the candle.
-Its long lower shadow depicts a point where sellers initially had the upper hand but ran out of steam and handed the baton over to buyers.
-This pattern is similar to a hammer candle formation, though without a real body.
+Its long lower shadow depicts a point where sellers initially had the upper hand but ran out of steam and handed the baton to buyers.
+This pattern resembles a hammer candle formation, though without a real body.
 Dragonfly doji patterns can be particularly effective bullish signals in oversold markets.
 The bearish counterpart to this configuration is a gravestone doji, moulded through an open/close formed at the lower end of the candle.
 Bearing a resemblance to a gravestone (and the shooting star candle pattern), the ominous label is in place to help warn traders of an uptrend running out of steam (possibly overbought).

 Key points to bear in mind: